Gayu-9993/100-Days-of-Code/Log.md

 **Today's Progress**: Code for Caesar cipher

 **Thoughts:** Got to use some functions as part of the actual course content.
 Missed a key logic for the shift values being greater than the number of alphabets until I checked the solution for the final comparison, but corrected it.
+And I got to do it without repeating the alphabet set like in the course solution, so I am happy about that.

 **Link to work:** https://github.com/VivekMannava/100-Days-of-Code/tree/main/Day%208